AdguardTeam/Scriptlets/README.md

 ### <a id="log-setTimeout"></a> log-setTimeout

-Logs in console calls to setTimeout
+Logs all setTimeout call to the console

 **Syntax**
 ```